Trump says Kim summit could be delayed - Journal du Cameroun

 Hosting South Korean President Moon Jae-in at the White House, Trump did little to quell speculation about the wavering prospects of a historic first summit between US and North Korean leaders.

 “There are certain conditions we want to happen.
 I think we’ll get those conditions.
-And if we don’t, we won’t have the meeting.”
+And if we don’t, we won’t have the meeting,” he said.

-Politically, Trump has invested heavily in the success of the meeting, and so privately most US officials, as well as outside observers, believe it will go ahead.
+Politically, Trump has invested heavily in the success of the meeting, so most US officials, as well as outside observers, privately expect it will go ahead.

 But as the date draws near, Trump’s divergence from his top aides, the differences between the two sides and the astronomically high stakes are coming into sharp relief.

-Success could lead to peace on the Korean peninsula and end the threat of nuclear war.
+Success could lead to peace on the Korean peninsula and end the threat of a nuclear conflagration.
 Failure could all but destroy hopes of a peaceful solution to the crisis.

 “You never know about deals,” Trump said.
 “I’ve made a lot of deals.
 You never really know.”